Best Cambodia travel tips and advice

 - November to April is the high season.
 Due to cooler temperatures and minimal rainfall, the dry season is the most popular time to visit Cambodia’s southern coast.
 Cambodia weather in April: Expect temperatures between 25°C and 35°C, which can sometimes get as high as 40°C.

-- Cambodia’s rainy season is from May to October, the low season when one can get the best travel deals.
+- Cambodia’s rainy season is from May to October, which is also the low season, when one can find the best travel deals.
 Although this sometimes brings floods, it has beautiful, lush green landscapes.

-- Dry season: The best time to visit is between November and April when minimal rainfall is expected.
-During this dry season, temperatures are much more relaxed, ranging between 20 and 30 degrees Celsius, with minimal rainfall.
+- Dry season: The best time to visit is between November and April, when minimal rainfall is expected.
+During this dry season, temperatures are more moderate, ranging between 20 and 30 degrees Celsius, with minimal rain.

 Transportation in Cambodia

 Getting around Cambodia is relatively easy.
 One of the best tips for transportation is to be bold and negotiate.
 Negotiation is expected when arranging to share a taxi, pickup, tuk-tuk, or any other mode of transportation.
-The Khmers are not aggressive, so some friendly bargaining will help you get a better price.
+The Khmers are not known for being aggressive, so some friendly bargaining can help you secure a better price.
 Buses, known as Laan Tom, are Cambodia’s most affordable option for long-distance travel.

 Rough Budget

 Planning a trip to Cambodia can be overwhelming.
 As you may know, Southeast Asian countries are generally cheap.
-Many establishments provide complimentary Wi-Fi and air conditioning, although this may differ depending on the location.
+Many establishments offer complimentary Wi-Fi and air conditioning, although availability may vary by location.
 The accommodations, however, do not include tourist activities.

-- If you are comfortable staying in hostel dorms in Cambodia, you can expect to spend around $8-10 per day for dorms and $10-$20 for private rooms, depending on the region.
+- If you are comfortable staying in hostel dorms in Cambodia, expect to spend around US$8-10 per day for dorms and US$10 -20 per day for private rooms, depending on the region.

-- Mid-range accommodation or a guest house will cost around $20 per day.
+- Mid-range accommodation or a guest house will cost around US$20 per day.

-- A double room with an ensuite bathroom in a guesthouse or hotel is about $20-25.
+- A double room with an en-suite bathroom in a guesthouse or hotel typically costs around $20-$ 25.

-- Upmarket hotels with a swimming pool and an on-site restaurant will cost between $25-35.
+- Upmarket hotels with a pool and an on-site restaurant will cost between US$25 and US$ 35.

-- If you prefer more comfortable accommodation and want to indulge in luxury food, budget around $40 daily.
+- If you prefer more comfortable accommodations and want to indulge in luxury food, budget around US$40 per day.
 Cities like Phnom Penh and Siem Reap have a broader spectrum of luxurious accommodation options.

 Food in Cambodia is relatively inexpensive.
-You can enjoy street food for as little as $1 to $2.
-A meal at a mid-range restaurant costs between $3 and $8, and a gourmet meal can cost up to $15.
+You can enjoy street food for as little as US$1-2.
+A meal at a mid-range restaurant costs between $3 and $8, while a gourmet meal can cost up to US$15.
 Remember, this all depends on what you eat.
-Beer is cheaper than water; one can enjoy an ice-cold draft for as little as $1.
-With the heat and vibe, you’ll surely enjoy many ice-cold Cambodian beers.
+Beer is cheaper than water; one can enjoy an ice-cold draft for as little as US$1.
+With the heat, you’ll surely enjoy many ice-cold Cambodian beers.

 Cambodia Transport Tips

-- Buses: Trips to and from major cities in Cambodia – Siem Reap to Phnom Penh @ $10
+- Buses: Trips to and from major cities in Cambodia – Siem Reap to Phnom Penh @ US$10

 Cambodia Health and Safety Tips

-Cambodia is a relatively safe country, so one must always be conscious of one’s surroundings.
+Cambodia is a relatively safe country, so it is essential always to be aware of one’s surroundings.
 After three decades of war, there are still unexploded ordnance and landmines in some rural areas of Cambodia.
 Fortunately, the number of landmine victims is decreasing yearly thanks to Apopo and their intelligent rodents.
-For more info on Apopo and how to watch these heroes, visit Holidays in Cambodia.
+For more information on Apopo and how to watch these heroes, visit my guide on how to plan your Best Holidays in Cambodia.

 Travel tips to keep you safe in Cambodia